 The best time of day to visit is early in the morning.
 We arrived at 5:30 AM to take the photos with the boat but the locals weren’t out there at that time managing the swing.
 The day prior we arrived around 7:30-8:00 AM and there were only a few other people there!
 It started to get crowded around 9 AM.

 The Maasin River is located on the island of Siargao about a 25 minute drive from General Luna in the small town of Maasin.
-You will drive past some of the most beautiful coconut palm tree lined roads and even pass the famous coconut farm where you will see hundreds of trees grouped together.
-On your GPS the swing will be called Baliko.
+On the way you will drive past some of the most beautiful coconut palm tree lined roads and even pass the famous coconut farm where you will see hundreds of trees grouped together.

 How to Get to the Maasin River & Where to Park

 The Maasin River is easily accessible and is best reached by driving along the main road called the Siargao Circumferential Road.
 There are no obvious signs along the road directing you to the coconut palm tree rope swing or the actual Maasin River.
 However, you shouldn’t have any problems finding it if you use your GPS or keep an eye out for a red bridge around 25 minutes from General Luna.

 To reach the swing you will type Maasin Bridge into your GPS and drive just over the bridge.
 Immediately after the bridge you will find a motorbike parking area by the D’ Trio Bistro restaurant.

 From there walk back to the bridge and go down the steps to the left where you will find the ticket booth under the bridge.
 After paying you will walk underneath the bridge and see the coconut tree with the swing!